More about the bonus:

 Ask a personal travel manager about this deal.

 Advertised prices are per person, twin share, tour only, correct at time of publication and are subject to availability, withdrawal and change at any time without notification due to fluctuations in charges and currency.
 Offer valid on new bookings only. ^Bonus is included in the advertised price.
 Return flights to Europe in economy class are included.
 Return flights are based on select Australian gateways only.
 Silversea reserves the right to select the air carrier, routing and departure airport from each gateway city.
 Promotional air offer is only available to the first and second full-fare guests in a suite.
 Upgrade to a business class from $4,998 per person.
 Due to flight schedules, some voyages may require an overnight hotel stay pre or post-cruise at the guests own expense.
-Additional restrictions may apply. ²In the event neither business class nor economy class air is available (determined at Silversea’s sole discretion) or for guests not utilizing the promotional bundle offer or for non-Australian guests, a discount of $1,750 per person, based on double occupancy may be applied.
+Additional restrictions may apply. ¹In the event neither business class nor economy class air is available (determined at Silversea’s sole discretion) or for guests not utilizing the promotional bundle offer or for non-Australian guests, a non-use Air credit in the amount of $1,750 per person, based on double occupancy may be applied.
 Single supplements will apply and vary by voyage.
-Guests benefit from a one-category suite upgrade and a US$1,000 onboard credit per suite.
+Guests benefit from a one-category suite upgrade, from a Vista Suite to a Panorama Suite and a $1,000 onboard credit per suite.
 If the one-category upgrade is not available guests will instead receive a US$500 onboard credit per suite.
-A 50% deposit of the total booking cost is required within two days of booking. ¹Pre and post international transfers to/from airport and ship are included only if booking the air promotion.
-Not available if guest chooses the non-use air credit.
+A 50% deposit of the total booking cost is required within two days of booking.
 Full payment is due no later than 120 days prior to departure.
 Other conditions apply.
 Please contact your personal travel manager for full terms and conditions.